 - Up to 10 photos in top-of-page slider

 - Option to add headlines, subheads and links in copy

-- Unlimited amount of copy about your inn
+- Unlimited amount of photos and copy about your inn

 - Additional copy about experiences you offer